plivermore/AH-RJMCMC1/readme.md

 ### Data_file: The relative path of the dataset to be read in

-### File_format (8 integer numbers) - These specify which columns of the data file should be read, in the order:  ID, age, delta age, intensity, delta intensity, data type, age distribution, stratification.
+### File_format (9 integer numbers): These specify which columns of the data file should be read, in the order below.

-A data file may, for example, contain much more information than is required here and so only a subset of the columns need to be read.

-ID : the column number of the sample ID (assumed to be text)
+* ID : the column number of the sample ID (assumed to be text)

-Age: the column number of the mean sample age
+* Age: the column number of the mean sample age

-delta age: the column number for the age uncertainty; interpreted as the half-interval range for a uniformly distributed age or the standard deviation for a normally distributed age
+* delta age: the column number for the age uncertainty; interpreted as the half-interval range for a uniformly distributed age or the standard deviation for a normally distributed age

-intensity: the column number of the mean sample intensity
+* intensity: the column number of the mean sample intensity

-delta intensity: the column number of the standard deviation of the intensity
+* delta intensity: the column number of the standard deviation of the intensity

-data type: the column number specifying the data type, or -1 if this not relevant.
+* data type: the column number specifying the data type, or -1 if this not relevant.
 If -1 is specified, the data type is set internally within the code to 'O'(ther), which is never accessed.
 In the data file, the choices of type are: P, B, C, S: pottery, brick, baked clay, slag.

-age distribution: the column number specifying the age distribution flag or -1 if ALL the data ages are distributed uniformly (with centre point given by the age, and half-width given by the delta age) -2 if ALL the data ages are distributed normally (with mean given by the age, and standard deviation given by delta age)
+* age distribution: the column number specifying the age distribution flag or -1 if ALL the data ages are distributed uniformly (with centre point given by the age, and half-width given by the delta age) -2 if ALL the data ages are distributed normally (with mean given by the age, and standard deviation given by delta age)

-stratification: the column number specifying stratification information or -1 if stratification is to be ignored.
+* stratification: the column number specifying stratification information or -1 if stratification is to be ignored.
 See the section below about denoting stratification within the data file.

+* intensity likelihood: the column number specifying the intensity likelihood type or -1 if all sample likelihoods normally distributed (this is the usual case).
+If set determined by the data file, the likelihood should be defined as "N" or "U" in the corresponding row, for normal or uniform distribution respectively.
+The intensity error is taken to be, respectively, the standard deviation or the half interval in intensity.

 In all the above, the column index begins at 0.

 A typical structure of File\_format is:
-File_format 0 2 3 4 5 -1 -1 -1
+File_format 0 2 3 4 5 -1 -1 -1 -1

 ### Burn_in: The number of samples for the burn-in period